 Before it became a bookstore, the area has housed various establishments.
 Today, there is a beautiful coffee shop where you can stay while you read your books.

 The Helpoort, which means “gate of hell” is the oldest city gate in the country that dates back to 1229.
 During the late spring and early autumn, there are volunteers in the area who can tell you a story about the city’s history.

 Nearby, end your day at the city park.
 There’s isn’t really anything special about this, but it’s worth a visit, especially if you want to spend some time in nature or hold a picnic or if you want to get your tan.

 End your one day in Maastricht at the Bonnefanten Museum.
 It is one of the top museums in the country and it holds interesting contemporary exhibitions.
 There’s also European art you can enjoy here and art from Limburg.
 Make sure you visit the dome as well because there is always an interesting installation there.

-Ready for your one day in Maastricht?
+Ready for your day trip in Maastricht?
 Check out our other travel guides here at Ask the Dutch Guy!